 All 3 have a popular restaurant in Ghent: Kobe’s De Vitrine, Jason’s JEF Ghent and Olly’s Volta.

-You know the drill: visit the restaurant’s website, leaf through their menus, scroll through some reviews on Tripadvisor, see how the plates look like.
+You know the drill: visit the restaurant’s website, leaf through their menus, also scroll through some reviews on Tripadvisor to see how the plates look like.

-Seems like Jason’s in poll position in the end.
-Looks a teeny weeny bit more exciting to us from behind our lazy laptops.
+Also looks a wee bit more exciting to us from behind our lazy laptops.
 But you know what, we’ll see tomorrow where the day (and the weather) leads us.
-We decide not to make any reservations for lunch.
+We decide not to make any reservations for lunch and try our luck.

 Grey sky, rainy and wet landscapes.
 Nothing new.
-We arrive in Ghent 90 minutes later, drop off a piece of luggage at our hotel and hit the streets.
+We arrive in Ghent 90 minutes later, drop off a piece of luggage at our hotel and then hit the streets.
 It has stopped raining and the weather is surprisingly sweet.

-We find JEF Ghent (stands for ‘Jason en Famke’) on our way around noon (FYI: tram 4 stops right in front of the door) and walk in.
+We find JEF Ghent (stands for ‘Jason en Famke’) on our way around noon and walk right in.
+Also FYI: tram 4 stops right in front of the door.